 • Natural disaster evacuation coverage only available with the premium plan

-Why we chose it: We selected Travel Insured International as the best multi-trip travel insurance option for seniors because it offers frequent travelers an annual plan that includes trip protection and medical coverage that is valid on multiple trips.
+Why we chose it: Travel Insured International is our pick for the best multi-trip travel insurance option for seniors because it offers frequent travelers an annual plan that includes trip protection and medical coverage that is valid on multiple trips.

-If you plan on making several trips in the coming year, Travel Insured International’s annual multi-trip plan offers trip protection and medical coverage, saving you the hassle of having to purchase insurance for each trip.
+If you plan on making several trips in the coming year, Travel Insured International’s annual multi-trip plan offers trip protection and medical coverage for all of them.
+That saves you the hassle of having to purchase insurance for each trip.

 The company offers $100,000 for accident and sickness expenses per trip and $100,000 for medical evacuations.
 The plan also allocates $2,500 per trip for bag loss or theft and has a trip delay benefit of $5,000 per trip ($200 per day) for delays of 12 hours or longer.